-SHRA prepares the Consolidated Annual Performance Evaluation and Reporting (CAPER), which captures progress toward meeting needs and achieving strategies set forth in the Consolidated Plan and annual Action Plan.
+SHRA prepares the Consolidated Annual Performance Evaluation and Reporting (CAPER), which captures progress toward meeting needs and achieving strategies set forth in the consolidated plan and Draft - County of Sacramento Annual Action Plan 2 annual action plan.
 Through the monitoring of performance measures, staff is able to identify operational improvements, resource allocation issues, and policy questions to be addressed in the upcoming year.
-Overall, SHRA and its partners continue to implement public improvement and community service projects and programs and meeting the objectives established in the previous and current 2020-2024 Consolidated Plan.
+Overall, SHRA and its partners continue to implement its public improvement and community service projects and programs and meeting the objectives established in the previous Consolidated Plan and current 2020-2024 consolidated plan.